RoboJackets/igvc-software/documents/design/d_star_lite.md

 ### Affected Packages

-The parts of the software that I will have to change are the move_base_flex wrapper_global_planner.h file, which contains the makePlan() method that will ultimately be responsible for holding my D* lite algorithm implementation.
-I will also be editing the planner core file within the navigation folder in order to render a map of the unknown terrain that Jessii will be crossing and using to calculate a path with the D* lite algorithm.
+- The parts of the software that I will have to change are the:

+- move_base_flex wrapper_global_planner.h file containing the makePlan() method that will ultimately be responsible for holding my D* lite algorithm implementation.

+- Planner core file within the navigation folder in order to render a map of the unknown terrain that Jessii will be crossing and using to calculate a path with the D* lite algorithm.

 ### Schedule